-- (2) The exceptions are not used to cover-up a crime, or any unlawful activity; - (3) The President, the Supreme Court, the Senate, the House of Representatives, and the Constitutional Commissions with a majority vote of the body in accordance with their own rules of procedure when applicable may waive an exception with respect to information in the custody of offices under their respective supervision or control, when they deem that there is an overriding public interest in disclosure; - (4) The exceptions do not constitute authority to withhold information from, or limit the availability of records to congress, or any of its committees; - (5) The exceptions do not constitute an authority of the executive branch of a local government unit to withhold information from its legislative body. - (6) Whenever the information requested is part of a record, whose other parts are covered by an exception, but may be reasonably severed from a
+- (2) The exceptions are not used to cover-up a crime, wrong-doing, graft, or corruption; - (3) The President, the Supreme Court, the Senate, the House of Representatives, and the Constitutional Commissions may waive an exception with respect to information in the custody of offices under their respective supervision or control, when they deem that there is an overriding public interest in disclosure; - (4) The exceptions do not constitute authority to withhold information from Congress, nor authority for the executive branch of a local government unit to withhold information from the legislative body of such local government unit;

-1 record, the responding official shall communicate the information not 2 covered by the exception to the requester; and 3 4 (7) The exceptions set forth in this section may be overcome if the requester is able to prove before a court of competent jurisdiction that the public interest in the disclosure of information outwoighs the public interest in 5 interest in the disclosure of information outweighs the public interest in 6 keeping the information secret or confidential; 7 8 All exempted information under this Section shall be mandatorily reviewed after every three (3) years by the head of office or agency in custody or control of 9 the information for reclassification and possible disclosure.
-Provided, that such 10 information to be disclosed by an agency under the executive branch shall be 11 subject to the approval of the President.
-12 Sec.
-8. Mandatory Disclosure of Information. - 13 (a) In fulfillment of Article XI, Section 17 of the Constitution, the following 14 national officials shall disclose to the public their Statement of Assets, Liabilities, and 15 Net Worth (SALN) on an annual basis in their official website: 16 (1) President; 17 (2) Vice-President; 18 (3) Members of the Cabinet; 19 (4) Members of Congress; 20 (5) Justices of Supreme Court; 21 (6) Members of Constitutional Commissions and other constitutional 22 offices, 23 (7) Officers of the armed forces with general or flag rank.
-24 25 (b) All agencies of all branches of government shall upload on their 26 websites, which shall be updated monthly, a register of the following public interest 27 transactions, documents or records, including: 28 (1) Annual Budget of Government Agencies; 29 (2) Itemized Monthly Collections and Disbursement; 30 (3) Summary of Income and Expenditures;
+- (5) Whenever the information requested is part of a record, whose other parts are covered by an exception, but may be reasonably severed from a record, the responding official shall communicate the information not covered by the exception to the requester; and; (6) The exceptions set forth in this section may be overcome if the requester is - (6) The exceptions set forth in this section may be overcome if the requester is able to prove before the Ombudsman or a court of competent jurisdiction that the public interest in the disclosure of information outweighs the public interest in keeping the information secret or confidential. - 9 Sec.
+8. Mandatory Disclosure of Information. - - 10 (a) In fulfillment of Article XI, Section 17 of the Constitution, the following national 11 officials shall disclose to the public their Statement of Assets, Liabilities, and 12 Net Worth (SALN) on an annual basis in their official website: - 13 1.
+President;

+- Vice-President;

+- Members of the Cabinet;

+- 4. Members of Congress;

+- 17 5.
+Justices of Supreme Court;

+- 6. Members of Constitutional Commissions and other constitutional offices,

+- 7. Officers of the armed forces with general or flag rank.

+- 20 (b) All agencies of all branches of government shall upload on their websites, which 21 shall be updated monthly, a register of the following public interest 22 transactions, documents or records, including:

+- Annual Budget of Government Agencies;

+- 2. Itemized Monthly Collections and Disbursement;

+- Summary of Income and Expenditures;

-1 (4) Component of the IRA Utilization; 2 (5) Annual Procurement Plan and Procurement List; 3 (6) An updated plantilla of positions and vacant positions with 4 qualifications/ requirements in their organizations that need to be 5 filled-up; 6 (7) Items to Bid; 7 (8) Bid Results on Civil Works, and Goods and Services; 8 (9) Abstract of Bids as Calculated; 9 (10) Procurement contracts entered into by a government agency; 10 (11) Construction or concession agreements or contracts entered into by a 11 government agency with any domestic or foreign person or entity; 12 (12) Private sector participation agreements or contracts in infrastructure 13 and 14 development projects under Republic Act No. 6957, as amended by 15 Republic Act No. 7718, authorizing the financing, construction, 16 operation and maintenance of infrastructure projects; 17 (13) Public funding extended to any private entity; 18 (14) Bilateral or multilateral agreements and treaties in trade, economic 19 partnership, investments, cooperation and similar binding 20 commitments; 21 (15) Licenses, permits or agreements granted by any government agency 22 to any person or entity for the extraction and/or utilization of natural 23 resources and a list of the grantees; 24 (16) Guarantees given by any government agency to government-owned 25 or 26 controlled corporations and to private corporations, persons or entities; 27 (17) Loans from domestic and foreign financial institutions; 28 (18) Loans, grants, development assistance, technical assistance, and 29 programs entered into by a government agency with official bilateral or 30 multilateral agencies, as well as with private aid agencies or 31 institutions; and 32 (19) Compromise agreements entered into by a government agency with any personor entity.
+- 4. Component of the IRA Utilization;

+- 5. Annual Procurement Plan and Procurement List;

+- 6. An updated plantilla of positions and vacant positions with qualifications/ requirements in their organizations that need to be filled-up;

+- 30 7.
+Items to Bid;

+- 8. Bid Results on Civil Works, and Goods and Services;

+- Abstract of Bids as Calculated;

+- 10. Procurement contracts entered into by' a government agency; - 11.
+Construction or concession agreements or contracts entered into by a government agency with any domestic or foreign person or entity; - 12.
+Private sector participation agreements or contracts in infrastructure and development projects under Republic Act No. 6957, as amended by Republic Act No. 7718, authorizing the financing, construction, operation and maintenance of infrastructure projects; - 13.
+Public funding extended to any private entity;

+- 14. Bilateral or multilateral agreements and treaties in trade, economic partnership, investments, cooperation and similar binding commitments; - 15.
+Licenses, permits or agreements granted by any government agency to any person or entity for the extraction and/or utilization of natural resources and a list of the grantees; - 16.
+Guarantees given by any government agency to government-owned or controlled corporations and to private corporations, persons or entities; - 17.
+Loans from domestic and foreign financial institutions; - 18.
+Loans, grants, development assistance, technical assistance, and programs entered into by a government agency with official bilateral or multilateral agencies, as well as with private aid agencies or institutions; and - 19.
+Compromise agreements entered into by a government agency with any person or entity.